Laravel-Backpack/docs/4.1/add-ons-official.md

 In addition to our core packages (Base and CRUD), we've developed a few packages you can install or download, that treat common use cases.

+Premium add-ons (paid separately, on top of your [Backpack license](https://backpackforlaravel.com/pricing)):
+- [Backpack DevTools](https://backpackforlaravel.com/products/devtools) - a GUI to easily generate Migrations, Models, Seeders, Factories and CRUDs, right from your browser window; a power user's dream come true!
+- [Backpack Figma Template](https://backpackforlaravel.com/products/figma-template) - quickly create designs and mockups, using Backpack's design, screens and components; empower your designers to design admin panels that are easy-to-code;

+Free add-ons:
   - [PermissionManager](https://github.com/Laravel-Backpack/PermissionManager) - interface to manage users & permissions, using [spatie/laravel-permission](https://github.com/spatie/laravel-permission); ```free```
   - [Settings](https://github.com/Laravel-Backpack/Settings) - interface to edit site-wide settings; ```free```
   - [PageManager](https://github.com/Laravel-Backpack/PageManager) - interface to manage content for custom pages, using page templates; ```free```